 (1) Post-Construction Inspection

-For locally approvable projects, once all post-construction stormwater measures have been installed in accordance with the Post-Construction Stormwater Management section (subsection 5(b)(2)(C)) and cleaned of any construction sediment or debris, the registrant shall contact the appropriate Conservation District or a qualified soil erosion and sediment control professional and/or a qualified professional engineer, as appropriate, who will inspect the site to confirm compliance with these post-construction stormwater measures.
+(A) For locally approvable projects, once all post-construction stormwater measures have been installed in accordance with the Post-Construction Stormwater Management section (subsection 5(b)(2)(C)) and cleaned of any construction sediment or debris, the registrant shall contact the appropriate Conservation District or a qualified soil erosion and sediment control professional and/or a qualified professional engineer, as appropriate, who will inspect the site to confirm compliance with these post-construction stormwater management requirements.
 This person(s) shall not be an employee, as defined by the Internal Revenue Service in the Internal Revenue Code of 1986, of the permittee and shall have no ownership interest of any kind in the project for which the site’s registration was submitted.

+(B) For locally exempt projects, once all post-construction stormwater measures have been installed in accordance with the Post-Construction Stormwater Management section (subsection 5(b)(2)(C)) and cleaned of any construction sediment or debris, the registrant shall contact a qualified soil erosion and sediment control professional and/or a qualified professional engineer that is included on the list of such professionals approved by the commissioner pursuant to Section 3(b)(12), who will inspect the site to confirm compliance with these post-construction stormwater management requirements.

 (2) Final Stabilization Inspection

-For all projects, once the site has been stabilized for at least three months, the registrant shall have the site inspected by a qualified inspector to confirm final stabilization.
+For all projects, once the site has achieved final stabilization for at least one full growing season (April – October) following the end of construction, the registrant shall have the site inspected by a qualified inspector to confirm final stabilization.
 The registrant shall indicate compliance with this requirement on the Notice of Termination form.